sampsyo/cs6120/content/blog/2019-10-23-AutoVectoring/index.md

 A next step to better isolate these vectorized instructions frmo the rust call overhead would be to write the entire interpreter in Rust, or some other language, and executing the SIMD instructions inline without function calls.

 #### Coupling of Loads and Stores
-As mentioned in the Rust FFI section above, the Rust functions that are invoked for a vector add are coupled with vload and vstore as TypeScript does not have a corresponding type for ```--m128i```.
+As mentioned in the Rust FFI section above, the Rust functions that are invoked for a vector add are coupled with vload and vstore as TypeScript does not have a corresponding type for ```__m128i```.
 Therefore, it is possible that there are extra vloads and vstores performed for the vectorized programs.
-This would also dimish the potential performance impact.
+This would also diminish the potential performance impact.

 To isolate each operation in Bril, we would need to write the interpreter in a language that had types compatible with a 128-bit packed inte